dragosrotaru/PAL/notes/focus.md

   - structured text edit
   - drag to rearrange
 - add authenticaton/security to the web endpoints - prevent leaks of .env for instance
-- add gui observer pattern
 - support layouts as templates.pal
-- set the environment symbol using the uuid of the remote-initialization
+- support showing special symbols (define them as members of the environment instead of implicitly)
 - remove webextensions.restrictedDomains localhost, fix conflict between import map and extensions or do it differentlys

 ## Host Language